1200wd/bitcoinlib/docs/_static/manuals.command-line-wallet.rst

                         URI of the database to use --receive, -r         Show unused address to receive funds.
-  --yes, -y             Non-interactive mode, does not prompt for confirmation --quiet, -q           Quit mode, no output writen to console.
+  --yes, -y             Non-interactive mode, does not prompt for confirmation --quiet, -q           Quiet mode, no output writen to console